eFoam: Foam cut to size

 Reupholster boat cushions

-• Enhanced Comfort: New foam and fabric can make your boat seats more comfortable, perfect for those long days on the water
+• Enhanced comfort: new foam and fabric make seats more comfortable, perfect for long days on the water.

-• Customisation: Reupholstering allows you to personalise the look of your boat with a wide range of fabrics and colours
+• Customisation: you can personalise the look of your boat with a wide range of fabrics and colours.

-• Cost Efficiency: Reupholstering existing seats with new foams & fabric is often more cost-effective than buying new ones, especially if the seat frames are still in good condition.
+• Cost efficiency: recovering existing seats with new foam and fabric is often cheaper than buying new ones, especially if the frames are still good.

-Before reupholstering your boat seats, there are several important factors to consider.
-First, assess the condition of the existing seats, paying particular attention to the frames and support systems for any signs of damage or rot that may require repair before reupholstering.
-Next, select fabrics that are specifically designed for marine environments to ensure they are durable and resistant to water, UV rays, and mildew.
-Additionally, establish a budget for the project, taking into account the cost of materials as well as any tools you may need to purchase or rent.
+Before you start, consider a few things.
+First, assess the condition of the existing seats, paying attention to the frames and support systems for any damage or rot that needs repair first.
+Next, select fabrics designed for marine environments so they're durable and resistant to water, UV and mildew.
+Finally, set a budget that accounts for materials and any tools you need to buy or rent.

 Reupholstering boat seats